KasparEtter/ef1p/pages/email/email.md

 How binary classifiers are [evaluated](https://en.wikipedia.org/wiki/Evaluation_of_binary_classifiers).
-When labelling spam, you want to have as few false positives as possible, even if this increases the rate of false negatives.
+When labelling spam, you want to have as few false positives as possible, even if this increases the rate of false negatives as well.

 </figcaption>
 </figure>